odoo/o-spreadsheet/doc/extending/plugin.md

 For processing all commands, command will go through the functions on the plugins in this order:

+### `allowDispatch`

-1. `allowDispatch(command: Command): CommandResult`
+`allowDispatch(command: Command): CommandResult`

 Used to refuse a command.
 As soon as you return anything else than `CommandResult.Success`, the entire command processing is aborted for all plugins.
 Here is the only way to refuse a command safely (that is, ensuring that no plugin has updated its state and possibly perverting the `undo` stack).

 ```typescript
 class MyPlugin extends CorePlugin {